Shareholder Actions: Direct or Derivative?

 As such, minority shareholders of corporations or LLCs that are not publicly traded and have less than 35 shareholders have a much clearer field to pursue derivative suits on behalf of a corporation, have those suits treated as direct claims “if justice requires,” and prevail in recovering personally for damages that would have otherwise been provided and taxed through the corporation.

-Protect Your Rights as a Shareholder: Call Hendershot, Cannon & Hisey, P.C.
+Protect Your Rights as a Shareholder: Call Hendershot, Cowart & Hisey, P.C.

 If you wish to discuss your rights as a shareholder, or would like more information about pursuing a direct or derivative shareholder action, call (713) 909-7323 or contact us online to request an initial consultation.